viswanc/ezt-try2/ReadMe.md

 ToDo
 ----

+* Check whether the breakage of the trace, that occurs withe the wrapper-routed gRPC call could be avoided.

 * Use files, instead of strings to configure Envoy.
 The issue is, such a way is unknown.

 * Try Jaeger tracing.
 Envoy's base repo has a working example.